Call

 How Do Denials Occur for CPT Code 99153 in Facility Settings?

-Denials for CPT code 99153 can occur when the procedure is performed in a facility setting.
-According to CMS guidelines effective from January 1, 2017 (per Change Request 9780), this code is assigned a Professional/Technical Component (PCTC) indicator “3”.
+Denials for CPT code 99153 often occur when providers perform the procedure in a facility setting.
+According to CMS guidelines effective January 1, 2017 (per Change Request 9780), this code has a Professional/Technical Component (PCTC) indicator of “3,” which impacts reimbursement eligibility.

-In facility settings, technical components covered by this code are typically bundled into the facility fee and are not separately reimbursed when performed by a physician.
-This is because facilities are equipped with their own staff to handle technical services, resulting in denials for claims seeking separate reimbursement for CPT code 99153 in such settings.
+In facility settings, CPT code 99153’s technical components are typically included in the facility fee and are not reimbursed separately when a physician performs the procedure.
+Since facilities have their own staff to manage technical services, claims requesting separate reimbursement for this code often result in denials.

 Understanding these reimbursement rules is crucial for healthcare providers to avoid billing errors and ensure proper compliance with Medicare billing regulations.